 - Location: 140 Kananaskis Way, Canmore.

-- Tip: Be sure to check out the other amenities on site including a large hot tub and BBQ facilities.
+- Tip: Check out the other amenities on-site, including a large hot tub and BBQ facilities.

-- Price: Average cost to stay one night is $405.
+- Price: The average cost to stay one night is $405.

 - Location: Miette Road, Jasper.

-- Tip: Take a hike along the Source of the Springs Trail and learn about how these springs are formed.
-If you’re feeling a little more adventurous, embark on a 5-mile hike on the Sulphur Skyline Trail and enjoy spectacular views.
+- Tip: Take a hike along the Source of the Springs Trail and learn how these springs are formed.
+If you’re feeling more adventurous, embark on a 5-mile hike on the Sulphur Skyline Trail and enjoy spectacular views.

 - Entry to Miette Hot Springs is first come, first served.
 Reservations are not taken.